ardeshir/docs/Banking_Capture_of_France.md

 The evidence of his role in Napoleon's coup is extensive:

-> "Mathiez (1919) concluded that PerrÃ©gaux 'was one of the sponsors of the coup d'Ã©tat of 19 Brumaire.'
-After Napoleon's coup, PerrÃ©gaux became fully devoted to the Consular regime; a police report of November 26, 1800 indicates that a PerrÃ©gaux was in a secret meeting with BarbÃ©-Marbois and other bankers to ensure Napoleon's power in his absence"[71].
+> "Mathiez (1919) concluded that Perregaux 'was one of the sponsors of the coup d'Ã©tat of 19 Brumaire.'
+After Napoleon's coup, Perregaux became fully devoted to the Consular regime; a police report of November 26, 1800 indicates that a Perregaux was in a secret meeting with Barbe-Marbois and other bankers to ensure Napoleon's power in his absence"[71].
 >

 **The Coup Financing Network**